 Are you an established and ambitious social enterprise looking to scale and secure bigger contracts?

-- Strengthen your organisation by becoming procurement ready with our free learning programme: eight days of learning (a blend of online and in-person sessions) between December 2021 and July 2022.
+- Strengthen your organisation by becoming procurement ready with our free learning programme: eight days of learning (a blend of online and in-person sessions) between February 2023 and July 2023.

 - Receive a £2,000 grant